-BUSINESS AND TECHNOLOGY CONCEPTS - (9, 10, 11, 12 - 1 credit - State Code:

-12001A001) - This course will provide an overview of all aspects of business marketing and management, including the concepts, functions, and skills required for meeting the challenges of operating a business in a global economy.
+BUSINESS AND TECHNOLOGY CONCEPTS - (9, 10, 11, 12 - 1 credit - State Code: 12001A001) - This course will provide an overview of all aspects of business marketing and management, including the concepts, functions, and skills required for meeting the challenges of operating a business in a global economy.
 Topics covered will include the various forms of business ownership, including entrepreneurship, as well as the basic functional areas of business (finance, management, marketing, administration and production).
 Students will be introduced to a wide range of careers in fields such as accounting, financial services, information technology, marketing, and management.
 This course also includes business communications competencies such as writing, listening, reading and speaking skills in addition to nonverbal communications and interviewing skills.
 Other business competencies include consumer rights and responsibilities, checkbook, insurance, credit, banking, and investments.
 Business ethics as well as other workplace skills will be taught and integrated within the course.
 THIS CLASS WILL SATISY THE STATE CONSUMER EDUCATION REQUIREMENT.

 COMPUTER CONCEPTS AND SOFTWARE APPLICATIONS - (9, 10, 11, 12 - $\frac{1}{2}$ credit - State Code: 10004A001) - Computer Concepts and Software Application is an orientation-level course designed to develop awareness and understanding of application software and equipment used by employees to perform tasks in business, marketing and management.
 Students will apply problemsolving skills to hands-on, real-life situations using a variety of software applications, such as word processing, spreadsheets, database management, presentation software, and desktop publishing.
 Students will explore topics related to computer concepts, operating systems, telecommunications and emerging technologies.
 The development of employability skills, as well as transition skills, will be included in the course as well as an understanding of the ethical considerations that arise in using information processing equipment and gaining access to available databases.

-ACCOUNTING I - (10, 11, 12 - 1credit - State Code: 12104A001) - Accounting I is a course that assists students pursuing a career in business, marketing and management.
-This course includes planned learning experience that develop initial and basic skills used systematically computing, classifying, recording, verifying and maintaining numerical data involved in financial and product control records including the paying and receiving of money.
-In addition to stressing basic fundamentals and terminology of accounting, instruction should provide initial understanding of the preparation of budgets and financial reports, operation of related business machines and equipment, and career opportunities in the accounting field.
-Processing employee benefits may also be included.
+ACCOUNTING I - (10, 11, 12 - 1 credit - State Code: 12104A001) -Accounting I is a course that assists students pursuing a career in business, marketing, and management.
+This course develops initial and basic skills used systematically in computing, classifying, recording, verifying, and maintaining numerical data involved in financial and product control records including the paying and receiving of money.
+In addition to stressing basic fundamentals and terminology of accounting, instruction should provide understanding of debits and credits, preparation of budgets and financial reports, operation of computers, and career opportunities in the accounting field.
+Major topics include accounting procedures, special journals, accrued basis, payroll and employee benefits, financial statements, and periodic summary.
+THIS CLASS WILL SATISY THE STATE CONSUMER EDUCATION REQUIREMENT.

-ACCOUNTING II - (11, 12 - 1 credit - State Code: 12108A001) - Accounting II is a course that builds upon the foundation established in Accounting I. This course is planned to help students to develop deeper knowledge of the principles of accounting with more emphasis is being placed on financial statements and accounting records.
-It is a study previously learned principles as they apply to the more complicated types of business organizations: partnerships, corporations, branches, etc. The students may become familiar with such specialized fields of accounting as cost accounting, tax accounting, payroll accounting, and others.
-Some students may choose to do specialized accounting computer applications, and others may elect payroll clerk, data processing computer applications.
-Simulated business conditions may be provided through the use of practice sets.
-Skills are developed in the entry, retrieval, and statistical analysis of business data using computers for accounting business applications.
+ACCOUNTING II - (11, 12 - 1 credit - State Code: 12108A001) - Accounting II is a course that builds upon the foundation established in Accounting I. This course is planned to help students develop deeper knowledge of accounting with more emphasis placed on financial statements and accounting records.
+It is a study of generally accepted accounting principles, debits and credits, and journal entries.
+Topics covered are inventories, depreciation, cash flows, financial statement analysis, short and long-term debt, notes receivable and payable, long-term assets, partnerships, corporations, and manufacturing accounting.
+It is also a study of the more complicated types of business organizations: partnerships, corporations, branches, etc. Students will become familiar with specialized fields in payroll accounting, cost accounting, tax accounting and others.
+Students also have the option to earn certification in bookkeeping.
+Prerequisite: Accounting I with a grade of C or above or consent of Teacher and/or Administration.